Mirith/assignment-prediction/README.md

 This uses a dataset provided by my professor called assignments.csv.

-The html report can be used to view the code and whatever outputs it is supposed to give with the dataset.
+The html report can be used to view the code and whatever outputs it is supposed to give with the dataset, as well as some graphs.

-Still in progress, mostly done though.